-All offset units used in your carbon neutral claim must:
+All carbon offset units used in your certification claim must:

-- 1. meet eligibility and vintage requirements - 2. be retired at or before the time of the claim, and - 3. be reported transparently in a public disclosure statement.
+- 1. meet eligibility and vintage requirements - 2. be retired at or before the time of the claim, and - 3. be reported transparently in a Public Disclosure Statement.

 Eligibility and vintage requirements